Dermatology

 Physical Stimuli and Neural Pathways

-Itch can be produced by diverse mechanical stimuli such as gentle touch, pressure, vibration, and wool fibers.
-Thermal and electrical stimuli such as transcutaneous or direct nerve stimulation can also produce itch.
-The itch sensation is received by free nerve endings in the skin and transmitted via unmyelinated C fibers and myelinated Ad fibers to the central spinothalamic tracts.
-1,2 Microneurography studies have demonstrated that itch and pain are transmitted by separate neural pathways.
-3,4
+Itch can be produced by mechanical (gentle touch, pressure, vibration, and wool), thermal and electrical stimuli such as transcutaneous or direct nerve stimulation.
+The sensation is received by free nerve endings in the skin and transmitted via unmyelinated C fibers and myelinated Aδ fibers to the central spinothalamic tracts.1, 2 Microneurography studies have demonstrated that itch and pain are transmitted by separate neural pathways.3, 4

 Chemical Mediators

-Histamine is synthesized and stored in the mast cells in the skin and is one of the most important mediators of itch.
-Several other chemical substances have been implicated in the causation of itch.
-3 Some of these mediators, such as the neuropeptides, act by releasing histamine from mast cells, and therefore itching caused by them responds to antihistamines, whereas others act as independent pruritogens.
-This explains why antihistamines are not effective in some forms of pruritus.
+Histamine is one of the most important mediators of itch, although other chemical substances have also been implicated.3 Some, such as neuropeptides, act by releasing histamine from mast cells, and itching caused by them responds to antihistamines.
+Others act independently; therefore antihistamines are not effective in some forms of pruritus.
 Opioids have a central pruritic action and also act peripherally by augmenting histamine itch.

 Central Mechanism

-Patients with tumors and lesions of the central nervous system have been reported to have intractable pruritus.
-1,5–7 Administration of opioids in epidural anesthesia can also lead to pruritus.
-The presence of a central itch center that responds to pruritogens in the blood and the cerebrospinal fluid is hypothetical, but it offers attractive possibilities for blocking and manipulating itch therapeutically.
+Patients with tumors and lesions of the central nervous system have been reported to have intractable pruritus.1, 5-7 Administration of opioids in epidural anesthesia can also lead to pruritus.

 Itching is associated with dermatologic and systemic causes, and it is important to determine whether there is an associated skin eruption.
-A characteristic rash usually establishes the diagnosis of a primary dermatologic disorder and its treatment relieves the itch.
-Several skin diseases are associated with pruritus, some of which are listed in Box 1.
-Itching is such an important component of some disorders—for example, atopic eczema, dermatitis herpetiformis, lichen simplex chronicus, and nodular prurigo—that a diagnosis of these conditions is rarely made in its absence.
-Dermatologic diseases can also occur without a rash in conditions such as mild urticaria or aquagenic pruritus, where the levels of histamine are sufficient for a sensory but not a vascular response.
-Bullous pemphigoid can manifest with a prebullous pruritic phase for several months before the characteristic blisters appear.
-8 There is also an invisible form of mycosis fungoides that can occur as pruritus without a rash, but it demonstrates diagnostic features of mycosis fungoides on skin biopsy.
-9
+A characteristic rash usually establishes the diagnosis of a primary dermatologic disorder.
+Several skin diseases are associated with pruritus; some are listed in Box 1.
+Itching is an important component of some disorders (atopic eczema, dermatitis herpetiformis, lichen simplex chronicus, and nodular prurigo) and these conditions are rarely diagnosed in its absence.
+In conditions such as mild urticaria or aquagenic pruritus, the levels of histamine are sufficient for a sensory but not a vascular response, and there may be no skin findings.
+Bullous pemphigoid can manifest with a prebullous pruritic phase for several months before the characteristic blisters appear.8 An invisible form of mycosis fungoides can occur as pruritus without a rash and is diagnosed on biopsy.9

 Box 1: Select Dermatologic Disorders Associated with Chronic Pruritus*